nvantan94/survey_api/README.md

 mvn spring-boot:run -Dserver.port=8081
 ```

-Now, you can use Postman or any tool to make requests to the application for testing.
+Now, you can use Postman or go to http://localhost:8080/swagger-ui.html to make requests to the application for testing.

+If you want to take a look at database, you can go to http://localhost:8080/h2-console/ and then enter url/user/password as jdbc:h2:mem:patientdb/sa/<empty>.